r4yan2/emuparadise-dl/README.md

 emuparadise-dl is a (maybe) helpful script to search and retrieve roms from the top rom-hosting websites out there.

-It was originally built because I wanted to access the Emuparadise's site huge database in a faster (and less javascriptish) way, but then I decided to extend the support to more sites.
+It was originally built because I wanted to access Emuparadise's huge database in a faster (and less javascriptish) way, but then I decided to extend the support to more sites.

 ## Installation